sequelize/cli/README.md

 Additional note: If you need to access the sequelize instance, you can easily do that via `queryInterface.sequelize`.

+## Custom Seeder and Migration templates

+The CLI can use your custom migration/seed templates.
+Simply create a file called skeleton.js in the seeders/migrations folder created by the init command.

+The skeleton must export both an up and a down function.

 ## Help

 Read the manuals via `sequelize help:<task-name>` for further information.